 Starting in Spring 2014, Merlyna Lim has been appointed Canada Research Chair in Digital Media and Global Network Society with the School of Journalism and Communication Carleton University in Ottawa, ON Canada.

-Merlyna is also an award winning visual artist and an amateur musician/singer.
+Merlyna is also a visual artist, an amateur musician/singer, and in her previous life was an award-winning designer/architect.
 She currently lives in Ottawa, ON

 between the Princeton, NJ and Tempe, AZ with her award winning musician husband in a cozy house with a flower & vegetable garden, with many paintings, thousands of books, some house plants, a black old Steinway piano, a couple old violins, several guitars, one sitar, one trumpet, one banjo, one ukulele, one cajon, one pair of claves, one drum set, two flutes, and half a dozen harmonicas.